Lebogang Motlhaping

-Lebogang James Motlhaping (born 23 November 1971) is a South African politician from the Northern Cape.
-He was the Member of the Executive Council for Transport, Safety and Liaison from 2018 to 2019, the MEC for Health from 2016 to 2018, and the MEC for Sports, Arts and Culture from 2014 to 2016.
-He was a Member of the Northern Cape Provincial Legislature from 2014 to 2019.
+Lebogang James Motlhaping (born 23 November 1971) is a South African politician from the Northern Cape who has been the Member of the Executive Council for Cooperative Governance, Human Settlements and Traditional Affairs since August 2026, having previously been the Agriculture, Environmental Affairs, Rural Development and Land Reform from January 2026 to August 2026.
+He has been a member of the Northern Cape Provincial Legislature since June 2024.
+He previously served in the executive council and the provincial legislature from 2014 until 2019.
 Motlhaping is a member of the African National Congress.

 Early life and education

 Lebogang James Motlhaping was born on 23 November 1971 in Kuruman in the previous Cape Province.
 He attended high school in Loopeng in the Bophuthatswana bantustan.
 He then studied at the North-West University, where he obtained a community development certificate.
 He received a leadership certificate at the African Political Parties School.
 In 1996, he achieved a certificate in ethics management from PALAMA.
 Motlhaping is currently studying towards a degree in public administration from MANCOSA.